-I. A selection will be made from the applicants, or the Human Resources Analyst will be notified so that additional recruitment efforts might be undertaken.
-If a selection is made, the immediate administrator will establish a proposed salary and starting date for the recommended applicant with the Director of Compensation and Benefits prior to submission to the Unit Vice President.
+I. A selection will be made from the applicants, or the Human Resources analyst will be notified so that additional recruitment efforts might be undertaken.
+If a selection is made, the immediate administrator will establish a proposed salary and starting date for the recommended applicant with the Executive Director Compensation and Benefits prior to submission to the Unit Vice President.
 Salaries above entry level and those deviating from policy must have a "Salary Exception Form" that includes the approval of the Unit Vice President.
 Any salary above the first quartile of the salary schedule for faculty and for director-level and above positions must also have the approval of the President.
-Salary for faculty will be determined by established College practices.
+Salary for faculty will be determined by established college practices.

 J. The immediate administrator will recommend the applicant to be employed by submitting to the Human Resources analyst (via the applicant tracking system) a request to create an offer.
-The immediate administrator will also be required to submit to the Human Resources Analyst a copy of the questions used during the interview(s), completed reference check forms for the candidate, and the "Salary Exception Form" when appropriate (see Section III.
+The immediate administrator will also be required to submit to the Human Resources analyst a copy of the questions used during the interview(s), completed reference check forms for the candidate, and the "Salary Exception Form" when appropriate (see Section III.
 I).

-K. The Human Resources Analyst will attach all documentation to the applicant's record in the applicant tracking system and route the offer through the system for approval by the Associate Vice President of Human Resources, the Unit Vice President, and any other required approvers designated by the administration.
+K. The Human Resources analyst will attach all documentation to the applicant's record in the applicant tracking system and route the offer through the system for approval by the Associate Vice President of Human Resources, the Unit Vice President, and any other required approvers designated by the administration.

 L. Before a final decision is made, the Unit Vice President may ensure that the President has met with/interviewed the recommended applicant for full-time instructional and support faculty and administrators at the director level and above.

-N. The successful applicant will be informed in writing of his/her selection and of the entry salary by the immediate administrator via a "Welcome Letter".
+N. The successful applicant will be informed in writing of his/her selection and of the entry salary by the immediate administrator via a "Welcome Letter."
 A telephone notification may precede official written notice.
-If the applicant accepts the offer, he/she will meet with the appropriate Human Resources Analyst.
-In this meeting, information about employee benefits will be provided and the employee will be enrolled in the CPCC benefits program.
+If the applicant accepts the offer, he/she will meet with the appropriate Human Resources analyst.
+In this meeting, information about employee benefits will be provided, and the employee will be enrolled in the CPCC benefits program.

-O. The Human Resources Analyst will complete all paperwork and place the applicant on the payroll on the date specified.
+O. The Human Resources analyst will complete all paperwork and place the applicant on the payroll on the date specified.

-P. Applicants who apply for a position, but are not selected, will be notified via email by the Human Resources Department when the position is filled.
+P. Applicants who apply for a position but are not selected will be notified via email by the Human Resources Department when the position is filled.